nicolaswalthery/FizzBuzz/README.md

 # FizzBuzz in C and a bit of C++

+What does it do ?
+It is a simple program that can play Fizz Buzz for how many times you want it to.

 That program help me to learn how to:
 1) Use properly If and Else.
 2) The For iteration.